lcharlesb/CS205_Warm_Up/README.md

 # CS205_Warm_Up

-To run this program, please run CLI.py
+Instructions for anyone who wants to run this program:

+  - run "pip3 install PrettyTable" in your terminal/console
+  - run "python3 CLI.py" in your terminal/console